For Vegan MoFo, I’m doing a series called Back in Thyme, in which I travel to other periods of my life. Today I’m setting the date to the year 1991…

 I was not yet vegan (obviously) and those nachos became my standard meal at least 2 or 3 days a week for my sophomore, junior, and senior year of high school.
-(More on the other meals in a later post… Update: Check out a vegan-version of their fried puffy tacos here.)
+(Update: Check out a vegan-version of their fried puffy tacos here.)

 After I glimpsed the freedom of skipping out for lunch, every day at noon I’d hurry out the door and rush off to Tasty Tacos with Dawn or some other friends, get into line, and order the Nachos Supreme with Hot Peppers.
 I liked it best when they put the jalapeño slices directly onto the nachos, making little pools of hot pickled juices from the peppers onto the chips for maximum spiciness.
 I’d add a few splashes of their hot sauce and plow my way through a plate.
 The pile of dirty napkins next to me grew as the mass of nachos diminished.